sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/06-networks-assessment.md

 #### The Diminishing Effectiveness of Network-Based DLP and the Shift Away from SSL-Bridging

-**Has the organization recognized the decreasing effectiveness of network-based Data Loss Prevention (DLP) due to network-level encryption and moved away from relying on SSL-bridging techniques, while exploring alternative security measures for data protection in the cloud environment?**
+**Has the organization recognized the decreasing effectiveness of network-based Data Loss Prevention (DLP) due to network-level encryption and moved away from relying on SSL-bridging techniques, while exploring alternative security measures for data protection in the cloud environment?** (Score Initial)

 - **Legacy:** The organization primarily relies on traditional network-based DLP solutions, including SSL-bridging techniques, for data protection.
 This reliance may result in decreased effectiveness in identifying and preventing data loss due to the increasing use of end-to-end encryption, which obscures data content at the network layer.